viritin/viritin/README.md

 layout.addComponent(new RichText().withSafeHtml(getClass().getResourceAsStream("/readme.html")));
 ```

 Hopefully all of these enhancements will end up in the core Vaadin library, in a one form or another.

-If you have a re-usable server side Vaadin "api-hack" that you continuosly use in you project to reduce your madness, please contribute it.
+If you have a re-usable server side Vaadin "api-hack" that you continuously use in you project to reduce your madness, please contribute it.
 I promise to accept pull requests sooner and with lighter process than to the core Vaadin.

-Also feel free to suggest depenencies to new or possibly already existing add-ons that are similar in nature (pure server side, simple and smallish).
-This way you'll only need to add one helper depenency to get what you most often want to.
+Also feel free to suggest dependencies to new or possibly already existing add-ons that are similar in nature (pure server side, simple and smallish).
+This way you'll only need to add one helper dependency to get what you most often want to.
 If your dependency or addition is not small or simple, we can still consider if it is otherwise high quality (well tested, industry proven).
 Current dependencies:

  * ConfirmDialog